 Our annual Art Fair has been re-imagined to the Schlitz Audubon Nature Artist Series, featuring local artists.
-The artists will sell their work in the Great Hall from 11:00am to 3:00pm on five consecutive Sundays, from August 23 to September 20.
-It’s a great opportunity to see and purchase locally made, nature-inspired artwork created by talented Wisconsin artists.
-Hiking during your allotted time slot is included with registration, so you can enjoy a day being inspired by the many forms which nature presents itself.
+It was a great opportunity to see and purchase locally made, nature-inspired artwork created by talented Wisconsin artists.
+Hiking during your allotted time slot was included with registration, so you could enjoy a day being inspired by the many forms which nature presents itself.

 August 23: Suzanne Stone – Avian Inspirations | Barbara Friedman

 For Suzanne Stone of Avian Inspirations, nature is the driving force for all she creates.
 She’s a photographer with a passion for capturing birds, nature, and landscapes.
 She photographs in nature as well as in her studio, including still life photography of flowers and the creation of scenes with objects gathered from nature.
 Her work includes framed print as well as photo cards.

 Nature has always inspired and informed Barbara Friedman’s art making.
 Barbara uses oils and watercolor to paint the flowers in her garden and the birds that come to the feeders.
 In her studio she will often paint a “studio still life,” with flowers, fruit, and objects found on her shelves.
 She also paints en plein air, choosing to paint the most beautiful blooms.
 Barbara recently began painting birds on wood from her land up north.

 James Steeno’s interests include sketching, painting, design, lines, and color.
 His work includes watercolor images and illustrations of untamed nature as well as civilized themes that he creates from his home studio in Washington Heights.
 His art is available as both originals and art prints, and he is known for Illustrated Art Maps of places in and around Wisconsin.